MissterHao/ruscode/README.md

 If you are a Windows user

-1. Download zip file from [release page](https://github.com/MissterHao/ruscode/releases).
+1. Download zip file from [release page](https://github.com/MissterHao/ruscode/releases). <!-- markdown-link-check-disable-line -->
 2. Unzip it!
 3. double click the ruscode.exe file or use CLI to open it.